 The registration form: You can save your registration form if you need to take a break or do more research before submitting.
 If you would like to give us information or guidance when we are registering you, please use the Notes box at the bottom of the form.
 As stated above, all CRN boxes must be green before you will be permitted to submit your form.

 Once you submit your form, the registrar's office will receive your selections.
 If you've submitted your form and need to substantially amend your selections, you can resubmit your form with the edits.
 In this case, you should indicate "Revised Copy" in the Notes section so that we can ensure it is used in place of your original submission.
 If you have a minor change, you can email Kristyn Russell.
 If you aren't sure if your changes are substantial enough to require a resubmit, please email or call and Kristyn will help determine the best course of action.

-Incoming transfer students will not register on the portal for the fall term (no registration time ticket needed).
+Incoming transfer students will not register on the portal for their first semester (no registration time ticket needed).
 Please submit the registration form (submit button below) and the registrar's office will begin registering students after the deadline.

 Note: If you have already submitted your registration form and need to submit an updated copy, please indicate "Revised Copy" in the Notes section so that we can ensure it is used in place of your original submission.

 Transfer Student Graduation Requirements

 Colgate’s Liberal Arts Core Curriculum is structured so that students take advantage of the diversity of a liberal arts institution.
 It has three components, the Common Core, Global Engagements, and Areas of Inquiry.

 The Common Core requirement consists of a set of four course areas.
 Students may take these courses in any order.
 Check your Transfer Credit Assessment to see if you have any variations to this requirement.

 |Legacies of the Ancient World||CORE 151|